Frequently asked questions

 Do you take bookings on the day?

-Because we are currently running at a reduced capacity and with allocated seating we are encouraging everyone to book in advance as we cannot guarantee that we will be able to accept you as a walk in.
+Because we have limited seating on board the trains and work with allocated seating we are encourage everyone to book in advance as we cannot guarantee that we will be able to accept you as a walk in.

 Are dogs welcome?